KoretzkiyBogdan/rest-api/README.md

   2) npm run lint (optional)

-  3) npm test (optional) (firt define DATABASE_URL varibable)
+  3) npm test (optional, define DATABASE_URL first)

-  4) node index.js
+  4) npm start

-It runs on port 3000 (development env) or 2000 (test env) by default
+It runs on port 3000 or 2000 (development/test) by default (you can define PORT variable)

-I created one instance of Portgres (for dev env) on Heroku and added it to connections.js
+I created one instance of Portgres (for development env) on Heroku and added it to connections.js

 Also, added travis CI and tuned it ( see https://travis-ci.org/KoretzkiyBogdan/rest-api )